JAMA: Artwork

 From 1964 to 2013, JAMA used images of artwork on its cover and it published essays commenting on the artwork.
 According to former editor George Lundberg, this practice was designed to link the humanities and medicine.
 In 2013, a format redesign moved the art feature to an inside page, replacing an image of the artwork on the cover with a table of contents.
 The purpose of the redesign was to standardize the appearance of all journals in the JAMA Network.
+The arts feature was discontinued in 2024.